tonyg/presence-exchange/README.md

 that are bound to it when other bindings appear and disappear.

-Messages are sent out from an `x-presence` exchange to queues attached with a binding key `listen` when a new binding appears or an existing binding disappears.
-The message sent out has an empty body, with all the interesting information in the `headers` property of the message
+Messages are sent out from an `x-presence` exchange to queues attached with a binding key of the empty string when a new binding appears or an existing binding disappears.
+The message sent out has an empty body, with all the interesting information in the `headers` property of the message headers:
-headers:

     Key       Type  Description
     -----------------------------------------------------------------